Affordable

 Method C: Proliferation method (Method A – petri dish method & Method B – glass tube)

 Method A applies to carpet, bedding surface fabric, bed sheeting, bed covering, and blankets.
-Whereas, method B applies to wadding.
+Method B applies to wadding.

 Method D: Penetration method

 This method applies to the outer fabric of a futon, bed sheeting, and bed covering.
-However, this method can’t be employed for non-woven fabrics and fiber products with high stretch properties such as jersey fabrics.
+(Note that this method cannot be used for testing non-woven fabrics and fiber products with high stretch properties such as jersey fabrics.)

 ISO 21326 Test Requirements

-House dust mites from the Pyroglyphidae family, commonly found on floors, carpets, and bedding, are utilized for testing.
+House dust mites – The test utilizes house dust mites commonly found on floors, carpets, and bedding.

 ISO 21326 Test Method